Meet The Experts Speaker Biographies

 TIFFANY SANTOS, Western Digital

-Tiffany Santos has been a Principal Engineer at Western Digital in San Jose, California for 7 years, first in the hard disk drive media research and development team, and more recently in the non-volatile memory research team.
-Dr. Santos received her BS and Ph.D. in Materials Science and Engineering from the Massachusetts Institute of Technology, where she did her thesis research on magnetic tunnel junctions and thin film magnetism.
-She was a Distinguished Postdoctoral Fellow and later become an Assistant Scientist in the Center for Nanoscale Materials at Argonne National Laboratory, researching emergent phenomena at complex oxide interfaces made by molecular beam epitaxy.
+Tiffany Santos is a Senior Manager at Western Digital in San Jose, California, working in the Research division on materials for non-volatile memory technology.
+She first joined the company in 2011, when it was previously known as Hitachi Global Storage Technologies, to work on research of media for heat-assisted magnetic recording.
+She received her SB and PhD in Materials Science and Engineering from the Massachusetts Institute of Technology, where she did her thesis research on magnetic tunnel junctions and thin film magnetism.
+After receiving a PhD, she became a Distinguished Postdoctoral Fellow, and later an Assistant Scientist, in the Center for Nanoscale Materials at Argonne National Laboratory.
 In 2009, she was awarded a L’Oreal USA Fellowship for Women in Science.
-She serves on the executive committee and program committee of several international magnetism conferences.

 MINGZHONG WU, Colorado State University